asigalov61/Meddleying-MAESTRO/README.md

 5) python MM_MIDI_Processor_2_7.py
 6) python MM_Generator_2_7.py
 7) If everything worked the graph of the composition will pop up.
 Close it to start the fluidsynth player.
+8) Type quit in fluidsynth to return to command line prompt.

 Enjoy! :)